-STREAM Team Summer Camp
+Fall STREAM Team

-STREAM Team went virtual this summer with a special STREAM Team Summer Camp edition July 20-25.
+Fall STREAM Team ran for 8 weeks in October and November.
 This program was for 3-5-year olds and focused on science, technology, reading, engineering, art and math.
-Before the program started, patrons picked up a pack of supplies at the library that included everything they would need for the week of activities.
-Twenty preschoolers, divided into two groups, met on Zoom each morning for a short storytime and an explanation of the 6 activities for the day.
-Each day had a theme, water, popsicles, gardening, bugs and favorites.
+Patrons picked up a pack of supplies before the program started and then picked up a second box halfway through the program that included everything they would need for 8 weeks of activities.
+Twenty-four preschoolers, divided into three groups, met on Zoom each Thursday for a short storytime and an explanation of the 6 activities for the day.
+Each week had a theme: weather, fairy tales, fall, pumpkins, Halloween, space, dinosaurs, and food.
 The kids and parents had a blast and we received lots of positive feedback.
-Friends' funds were used for the special supplies.
+Friends' funds were used to purchase supplies for the program.